Albatros C.III

 The Albatros C.III was a twin-seat general-purpose biplane designed and produced by the German aircraft manufacturer Albatros Flugzeugwerke.
 It was produced in greater numbers than any other C-type aircraft by Albatros as well as being the company's most-produced twin-seat aircraft.

 The C.III was developed during 1915 as a refined and slightly smaller derivative of the successful Albatros C.I.
 The two aircraft shared similar construction and numerous features, the most distinct visual difference being its redesigned empennage, being both more rounded and lower than that of the C.I.
 As a result, the C.III was more responsive and agile, both being beneficial traits in aerial combat.
 Typically, both the observer and pilot were provisioned with machine guns, although the gun synchronizer for the pilot's forward-firing guns often malfunctioned and resulted in propeller damage.
 Up to 90 kg (200 lb) of bombs could also be carried, although the lack of a bombsight greatly hindered their effective use on the battlefield.
 For coordination with ground forces, a radio set could optionally be installed.

 The Luftstreitkräfte first deployed the C.III on the Western Front during December 1915; it quickly deployed the type in a variety of roles beyond aerial reconnaissance, including as a light bomber and a bomber escort.
 The aircraft was produced by numerous manufacturers, enabling it to become available in quantity rather quickly.
-By mid-1917, the C.III was mainly being used a trainer aircraft, a task which it was well-suited to on account of its favourable flying characteristics, natural stability, and availability.
+By mid-1917, the C.III was mainly being used as a trainer aircraft, a task which it was well-suited to on account of its favourable flying characteristics, natural stability, and availability.
 It remained in Luftstreitkräfte service through to the Armistice of 11 November 1918.
 Various other nations acquired their own C.IIIs, leading to its use by the Polish Air Force, Bulgarian Air Force, and Ottoman Air Force amongst others.
 Small batches were also produced during the 1920s.